pavlutom/kakulator/README.md

 ```

 #### Environment variables
-Create a copy of the `.env.tmpl` and name it `.env`.
+Create a copy of the `.env.tmpl` file and name it `.env`.
 Then you need to set the variables in the `.env` file to something like:
 ```
 SECRET_KEY=<whatever_string_you_want>